 “Instant Runoff” Ranked choice voting, also know as “instant runoff”, eliminates the “one man, one vote” theory and voters vote for all candidates, in the order they prefer the candidates.
 Their first choice would be identified on their ballot, then their second choice would be marked, and so on.
 Candidates don’t necessarily win by having […]

-In the White v Skagit legal decision in 2015 ballots, ballot images, and any similar records were exempted from public records requests based on a voter secrecy issue.
+In the 2015 White v Skagit legal decision ballots, ballot images, and any similar records were exempted from public records requests based on a perceived constitutional issue in regards to voter secrecy.
 In certain limited cases, public access to these records opens up the possibility of knowing how a limited number of individuals voted.
-For this reason the court […]
+For […]

 Cast Vote Record (CVR) A Cast Vote Record is a report created by the tabulation system.
 It is the record of each ballot selection.
 Every ballot is represented by one row, and each option on the ballot has a column.
 There will be a 1 in the box where a vote was credited, and a […]